 Sugar gliders are tiny nocturnal animals that are native to forested and wooded regions in Australia and New Guinea.
 They have comparable size and appearance to North American squirrel species.
 However, their classification as marsupials means they are actually more similar to kangaroos, koalas, and possums.
-Despite their name and a hardy appetite for sweet foods, they are actually omnivores and consume a diverse diet that typically fluctuates throughout the year.
+Despite their name and a hardy appetite for sweet foods, sugar gliders are actually omnivorous animals and consume a diverse diet that typically fluctuates throughout the year.
 Despite restrictions in some countries, they are also a popular choice as exotic household pets.

 Sugar Glider Facts

 - Baby sugar gliders are called “joeys” like their much larger kangaroo cousins.

 - Thin membranes attached to their wrists and ankles allow these mammals to glide for over 100 feet without touching the ground.

 - Their colonies are typically run by two males who share authority and various responsibilities related to the group dynamic.